yuwzho/acme-fitness-store/azure-kubernetes-service/docs/03-create-config-server.md

 ## Introduction

 In this guide, you will learn how to create and deploy a Spring Cloud Config Server on Azure Kubernetes Service (AKS).
 The Config Server provides a central place to manage external properties for applications across all environments.
-For more information on Spring Cloud Config Server, refer to the [official documentation](https://cloud.spring.io/spring-cloud-config/reference/html/).
+For more information, refer to the [official documentation](https://cloud.spring.io/spring-cloud-config/reference/html/).

 ## Prerequisites